AvalonSemiconductors/sky130_as_sc_hs/README.md

 ## Work in progress

 Currently, there are two areas in which progress is being made on this library.
-The first is expand the amount of combinatorial logic cells available, as a lot of basic logic is still missing, followed by more specific merge cells.
+The first is finishing the set of basic logic gate functions by creating XOR or XNOR cells.
+Then, all the existing cells will undergo an optimization process (i.e. expanding transistor widths as much as possible).

 I am also experimenting with different ways of constructing DFFs that will hopefully have improved timing characteristics over the traditional leader/follower DFF already in the library.

 These are the cells I am going to work on next, ordered by priority:

-1. xnor2_2 (potentially using faster alternative design)
-2. nand3_2
-3. nand3b_2
-4. nor3b_2
+1. xor2_2
-5. dfxtp_2 (DFF with noninverting output, higher drive strength)
+2. dfxtp_4 (DFF with noninverting output, higher drive strength)
-6. dfxbp_2 (DFF with complementary outputs)
+3. dfxnp_2 (DFF with inverting output)
-7. dfxtn_2 (DFF, latching on falling edge)
+4. dfxtn_2 (DFF, latching on falling edge with noninverting output)
-8. dfxbn_2 (DFF with complementary outputs, latching on falling edge)
-9. fa_2 (full adder)
+5. aoi211_2
-10. Slimmer tie cells
+6. Slimmer tie cells